-- Not So Stoic: Their are some instances where Duke expresses hints of fear or panic.
-This is most realistically Played Straight in The Professional when Duke had been shot in the chest and needed time to recover.
+- Not So Stoic: There are some instances where Duke expresses hints of fear or panic.
+This is played straight when Duke had been shot in the chest and needed time to recover.
 He was visibly on guard and told his information guy to "make damn sure" he wasn't followed.
 The informant was shocked that a "man with balls as big as his" was 'spooked".
 Considering the fact that the full weight of the US army, FBI, and CIA were after him, this made sense.

 - Off with His Head!: Duke finishes Silver off by putting an active grenade in his mouth resulting in an explosion that blows it clean off.

 - One Bullet Left: After a brutal battle with Snake, the helicopters, and Gold/Silver, Duke finally meets Leonard Dawson, face to face.
 After expressing his final words to Duke, Leonard attempts to commit suicide, but Duke fires his revolver's last bullet, killing Leonard with a headshot.